nabeel-bioinfo/Asite_IP_method/README.md

 The analysis is carried out in two steps.

-Step 1: An alignment file is processed to create read count files according to fragment length.
+**Step 1:** An alignment file is processed to create read count files according to fragment length.
 These files will be used in Step 2 to run the Linear Programming algorithm.
 Genes are selected based on filtering criteria specified by the user.

-Step 2: Using the read count files created in Step 1, Linear Programming algorithm is run and the output is a A-site offset table specific to fragment size and frame.
+**Step 2:** Using the read count files created in Step 1, Linear Programming algorithm is run and the output is a A-site offset table specific to fragment size and frame.

 ### Step 1:
 There are two options to run Step 1 based on how the alignments have been made.

 ### Option A:  Alignment to genome
-  This option is preferable for smaller genomes (e.g. E.coli, S. cerevisiae)  with simple gene structures with fewer introns and isoforms.
+  This option is preferable for smaller genomes (e.g. *E.coli*, *S. cerevisiae*)  with simple gene structures with fewer introns and isoforms.

 The input files for running Step 1 under option A are
 -	SAM alignment file.
 A BAM file can also be given as input but it requires samtools to be installed for it to be converted to a SAM file.